Hong Kong Fire Services Department: Gear (Incident Uniform)

-For other ranks, the name of the station are printed on both sides of the helmet e.g. Shek Kip Mei - SKM on the sides of the helmet.
+For other ranks, the name of the station is printed on both sides of the helmet e.g. Shek Kip Mei – SKM on the sides of the helmet.
 All station names abbreviations are in letters form.
 However, this does not apply to officers as their rank is shown by stars and pipes on the side of their helmet, unlike other ranks who display their rank as thin lines on their helmets.